facebookarchive/react-360/docs/audio.md

 ### Positional Audio

 Audio created with `is3d` set to true can be positioned in the virtual world.
 As the user moves and rotates in your scene, the audio will appear as though it is playing from a specific location in space.
 You can set this location with the `position` attribute available when calling `setParams` or `play`.
-This attribute is a three-element array specifing the absolute x, y, and z coordinates of the sound.
+This attribute is a three-element array specifying the absolute x, y, and z coordinates of the sound.

 ```js
 import {asset, NativeModules} from 'react-360';